Lykkedk/SuperPlayer-v8.0.0--CamillaGUI-v0.6.0/README.md

 **Remember to do ```sudo filetool.sh -b``` or the pCP way ```pcp bu``` (pcp = piCorePlayer / bu = Backup)**

-When the camillagui-v0.6.0.tcz is loaded/extracted at boot, it will look for the folder's ```/home/tc/camilladsp/configs & coeffs```, and\
+When the camillagui-v0.6.0.tcz is loaded/extracted at boot, it will look for the folder's ```/home/tc/camilladsp/configs & coeffs```\
 if they are missing **(and only then)** they will be created, but please don't blame me if my .tcz's corrupt anything ;-)

 The structure of the .tcz package ::